-Transatlantic Post-Doctoral Fellowship for International Relations and Security (TAPIR)
+Transatlantic Post-Doc Fellowship for International Relations and Security (TAPIR)

-In addition to the RAND Corporation, participating institutes include: Center for International Relations (CIR), Warsaw; Center for a New American Security (CNAS), Washington D.C.; Center for Security Studies (CSS), Zurich; Chatham House, London; European Union Institute for Security Studies (EUISS), Paris; Finnish Institute of International Affairs (FIIA), Helsinki; Institut français des relations internationales (IFRI), Paris; Norwegian Institute for Defence Studies (IFS), Oslo; Polish Institute of International Affairs (PISM), Warsaw; SAIS Center for Transatlantic Relations (SAIS), Washington, D.C.; Stockholm International Peace Research Institute (SIPRI), Stockholm and Washington D.C.; United States Institute of Peace (USIP, Washington D.C.; and German Institute for International and Security Affairs/Stiftung Wissenschaft und Politik (SWP), Berlin and Brussels.
+Participating institutes include: Center for Security Studies (CSS), Zurich; Chatham House, London; Finnish Institute of International Affairs (FIIA), Helsinki; German Marshall Fund of the United States (GMF), Washington, D.C., Berlin, Paris; Institut français des relations internationales (IFRI), Paris; Norwegian Institute for Defence Studies (IFS), Oslo; RAND Corporation (RAND), Washington, D.C.; SAIS Center for Transatlantic Relations (SAIS), Washington, D.C.; United States Institute of Peace (USIP), Washington, D.C.; and German Institute for International and Security Affairs/Stiftung Wissenschaft und Politik (SWP), Berlin.

 Fellows will be supervised by a researcher at each host institute, while being integrated into the relevant research units or projects.
-Fellows will have the opportunity to work on issues of major and immediate political significance, and to publish their work in journals or paper series that will be read by decision-makers at national and international levels.
-The Fellowship aims to involve participants actively in the work and research of leading international think tanks.
+Fellows will have the opportunity to work on issues of major and immediate political significance and to publish their work in journals or paper series that will be read by decision-makers worldwide.
+The fellowship aims to involve fellows actively in the work and research of leading international think tanks.
 It is not intended to primarily fund the completion of major individual publications or of academic peer-reviewed journal articles.

 The fellowship consists of

-- a monthly allowance for health insurance of Euro 200
+- A monthly allowance for health insurance of Euro 200,00

-- and a one-time travel allowance of Euro 3,500 for travel to and from the host institutions
+- And a one-time travel allowance of Euro 3.500,00 for travel to and from the host institutions

 Fees for residence permits are not included.

-To be eligible for the Transatlantic Post-Doc Fellowship, candidates should have successfully defended their Ph.D. by the start of the program (October 1st, 2013).
-Candidates must have a strong interest in working in a policy-oriented international environment and must demonstrate their ability to do so by previous international academic experience.
+To be eligible for the Transatlantic Post-Doc Fellowship, candidates must have successfully defended their Ph.D. by the start of the program (October 1, 2018).
+Candidates must have a strong interest in working in a policy-oriented international environment and must demonstrate their ability to do so by excellence in academic work on relevant international issues.

-Applicants must be citizens of the U.S., Canada,or Europe (in a broader geographical definition), OR must have resided in the U.S., Canada, or Europe for at least two-and-a-half years in the five years before the application deadline.
+Applicants must either be citizens of the U.S., Canada or Europe (in a broader geographical definition) OR must have resided in the U.S., Canada or Europe at least for two-and-a-half years in the five years prior to the application deadline.

 Applications should contain:

-- two letters of recommendation (attached to your application or separately sent by your referee)
+- Two letters of recommendation (attached to your application or separately sent by your referees).

-All files, including letters of recommendation, should be sent as PDF files to email@example.com by February 01, 2013.
-Incomplete or late applications will not be considered.
-Successful candidates will be informed by May 2013.
+All files, including letters of recommendation, should be sent in English language and in PDF format to firstname.lastname@example.org by Thursday, February 1, 2018 (00.00 h MEZ).
+Incomplete, faulty, or late applications will not be considered.
+Successful candidates will be informed by May 2018 and will start their fellowship on October 1, 2018.
+Please note: the nature of this fellowship requires that fellows be fully prepared to move overseas.

-For further information, please check TAPIR's website at http://www.swp-berlin.org/de/projekte/tapir/call-for-applications.html or contact:
+For further information, please see our FAQs or contact:

 Stiftung Wissenschaft und Politik